Miles Lampson, 1st Baron Killearn: Ambassador to Egypt

-In 1934 he was appointed High Commissioner for Egypt and the Sudan.
-In 1935 following demands from the Egyptian prime minister Mostafa el-Nahas for a new Anglo-Egyptian treaty, Lampson embarked on the talks.
+In 1936 following demands from the Egyptian prime minister Mostafa el-Nahas of the nationalistic Wafd Party for a new Anglo-Egyptian treaty, Lampson embarked on the talks.
 The increasingly aggressive claims by Italy that the entire Mediterranean and Red Sea areas were in the Italian sphere of influence led to Lampson being instructed that because of "the rise of Italy as a Mediterranean and North African Power "that the retention of a British garrison on the Suez Canal and at or in the vicinity of Alexandria is essential".
 Despite the apparently weaker hand of el-Nahas, the two were about equal as the Foreign Secretary Anthony Eden advised Lampson: "Failure to negotiate a treaty with Egypt, followed by disturbances in that country, their suppression by British forces and the government of Egypt by His Majesty's Government by force and against the will of the Egyptian people, would be represented throughout the Arab Near East possibly as a sign of British bad faith, certainly as a proof of British imperialism pursued at the expense of a weaker Mohametan country."
+The threat that el-Nahas might instigate riots as he usually did when things did not go his way made the two sides about equal, through the fact that el-Nahas and the other Egyptian leaders were equally worried about Fascist Italy meant that the Egyptians wanted the British forces to stay in Egypt, at least as long as the Italian attitude remained threatening.